firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://sslbl.abuse.ch/blacklist/sslipblacklist.csv).

-The last time downloaded was found to be dated: Thu Jun  4 23:45:06 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun  5 00:15:06 UTC 2015.

 The ipset `sslbl` has **365** entries, **365** unique IPs.